 Are CNC shops profitable?

 Are CNC shops profitable?
 The answer may depend on how you define “profitable.”
 A business that generates a 10 to 15 percent net profit margin is certainly profitable in the sense that it is generating more revenue than it is spending.
-However, that does not necessarily mean that the business owner is taking home a large salary.
-In fact, most of the profit will likely be reinvested back into the business to cover expenses and help the business grow.
-For a shop that has just $500,000 in annual work, a 10 to 15 percent profit margin would generate a profit of $50,000 to $75,000.
-That may sound like a lot of money, but it has to cover the cost of overhead, wages for employees, and other expenses.
-As a result, the business owner’s salary may only be a small fraction of that amount.
-Nevertheless, a CNC shop can still be considered a profitable business if it is generating more revenue than it is spending.
+The business owner may not receive a significant salary from it.
+A good part of the profits are usually reinvested into the business to cover expenses and support its expansion.
+For instance, a shop making 400,000 dollars in annual revenue with a profit margin ranging from 10 to 15 percent would yield 40,000 to 70,000 dollars profits.
+While this might appear substantial, it needs to cover various costs such as overhead expenses, employee wages, and other operational outlays.
+The actual salary of the business owner might only be a fraction of this profit.
+A CNC shop can still be considered profitable as long as its revenue exceeds its expenses.

 What machines do I need for a machine shop?